Code-Institute-Submissions/Milestone-Project-100/README.md

 ### Font

 Throughout the website, I decided to use 1 font as I thought I would look better than having 2 -3 different fonts.
 The font I used was Exo as I believed It looked the best out of all the fonts.

+## Technologies Used

+[HTML5](https://en.wikipedia.org/wiki/HTML5) – HTML was used to create the basic structure of the website.
+[CSS3](https://en.wikipedia.org/wiki/CSS) – I used CSS to style the pages of the website.
+[Google Fonts](https://fonts.google.com/) – Provided me with the font I used throughout the pages.
+[Font Awesome](https://fontawesome.com/) – Was used to add icons on the homepage and the My Skills page.
+Also used in the footer for the social media links as well as a download icon.
+[Bootstrap](https://getbootstrap.com/) – I used v4.5 of bootstrap to add columns and rows to the pages to provide some sort of structure.
+It also allowed me to make the pages responsive  for smaller screen sizes.
+[jQuery](https://jquery.com/) - The project uses JQuery to simplify DOM manipulation.
+[GitHub](https://github.com/) – I used GitHub to create the repository, it also hosts the website.
+[Git](https://en.wikipedia.org/wiki/Git) -  Used for version control as well as storing any changes I made to the code.
+[Gitpod](https://www.gitpod.io/) -  This was the IDE I used for the project [Figma](https://www.figma.com/) – Used to create the wireframes which provided me with the basic design of the website.
+[W3C Markup Validation Service](https://validator.w3.org/) – I used this to validate my HTML to see if there were any errors in my HTML.
+[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - I used this to validate my CSS to see if there were any errors in my CSS.